jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 ## The z buffer

 Our rendering of the cube doesn't look quite right.
-What is happening here is that some parts of the sides of the cube that are further away from where we are viewing it (e.g., the bottom side) from have been rendered after the sides that are closer to us ({numref}`depth-test-1-figure`).
+What is happening here is that some parts of the sides of the cube that are further away from where we are viewing it (e.g., the bottom side) have been rendered after the sides that are closer to us ({numref}`depth-test-1-figure`).

 ```{figure} ../images/06_depth_test.svg
 :width: 300